StevenYangSX/Weather-Prediction/README.txt

 are UNZIPPED and in folers called, for instance, yvr-weather and test1.
 Then take these folder names as input arguments.

+Also, a Jupyter notebook file has been provided.
+You can run it step by step to check out what it has done in the running time.

 Commond to run the code:    python3 project.py yvr-weather test1